What's in this article?

 - Be persuasive.
 Make a compelling argument that inspires me to study and share your infographic.

 - Copy should not exceed visuals.
 The ratio should eyeball at something like 4:1 and no more than 250 words.
-(Yep, longer than that and you’re writing an ebook, not an infographic.)
+(Yep, longer than that, and you’re writing an ebook, not an infographic.)

-- Copy should be limited to bare minimum to label and guide folks through the data visualization experience.
+- Copy should be limited to the bare minimum to label and guide folks through the data visualization experience.

 - Never create an infographic without a strong call to action